informacja/Ecosystem/README.md

 > Conemu
 > Tomighty

-Are you interested in how to make instrictions like this?
+Are you interested in how to make instructions like this?
 Check it [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)

 ## Screenshots